rossta/rossta.github.com/source/blog/2016-04-16-using-webpack-with-middleman.html.md

 };
 ```

 __Enable feature flags__.
 [I love puts debugging](https://tenderlovemaking.com/2016/02/05/i-am-a-puts-debuggerer.html) so I've got quite a few log statements in my JavaScript code.
-I don't really want these log statements in the production build of the website, so I can use Webpack to allow me to enable logging only in development:
+I don't really want these log statements in the production build of the website, so I can use webpack to allow me to enable logging only in development:

 ```javascript
 // webpack.config.js